We Need to Measure Data Diversity in NLP -- Better and Broader: Why Measure Data Diversity?

 \section{Why Measure Data Diversity?}

 Although many papers make qualitative judgements about the diversity of datasets (e.g., \citealt{zhou2023lima,rottger-etal-2022-data}), the exact nature and extent of the differences in diversity can remain unclear.
 We take the view that data diversity should be \textbf{measured} --- that is, quantitatively characterized --- along different dimensions \citep{lai-etal-2020-diversity,mitchell2023measuringdata,icml2024_position_paper}.
+Measuring data diversity is relevant for both creating and reusing existing datasets, whether they are task-specific or more general-purpose.

 \paragraph*{Measuring properties of datasets is essential for advancing NLP as a \textit{science}} In \citeyear{kilgarriff}, \citeauthor{kilgarriff} wrote: ``\textit{In any science, one expects to find a useful account of how its central constructs are taxonomised and measured, and how the subspecies compare.
 But to date, corpus linguistics has measured corpora only in the most rudimentary ways, ways which provide no leverage on the different kinds of corpora there are.}'' (p.
 97).
 This critique is also relevant to NLP: Quantitative analysis of dataset-level properties has been underexplored, with exceptions of recent work like \citet{lohr-hahn-2023-dopa} and \citet{ramponi-etal-2024-variationist}.
 Among these properties, diversity has been highlighted in the literature \citep{lai-etal-2020-diversity,mitchell2023measuringdata}.